-Bomberman on the original PlayStation was one of the best crafted and addictive multiplayer games ever created.
-Game of Bombs seeks to emulate this virtual crack.
-And to get the multiplayer experience you'll no longer need to fish around a drawer of knotted cables for a MultiTap, just go to their website and play a gigantic version of Bomberman online with players from around the globe.
-The joys of the modern world!
+Bomberman on the original PlayStation was one of the best crafted and most addictive multiplayer games ever to be created.
+Game of Bombs seeks to emulate this virtual drug.
+And, as an added bonus, to get the multiplayer experience you'll no longer need to fish around a drawer of knotted cables for a MultiTap – just go to the website and play a gigantic version of Bomberman online with players from around the globe.
+Oh, the joys of the digital world!

 Die 2 Nite